Second-order hyperfine structure and its impact on new physics searches using isotope shift spectroscopy: Introduction

-Precision measurements of isotope shifts have been proposed as a sensitive probe for hypothetical new bosons that would couple electrons and neutrons~\cite{berengut18prl}.
+Precision measurements of isotope shifts have been used as a sensitive probe for hypothetical new bosons that would couple electrons and neutrons~\cite{berengut18prl,JulCed_2025,Cedric_PhysRevD.96.093001}.
 Such a boson would cause a deviation from the lowest-order mass and field shifts, which manifests as a nonlinearity in the King plot~\cite{king63josa}.
-Dedicated experiments in Ca$^+$ have seen no deviation from linearity, allowing strong limits to be placed on the coupling strength of a new boson~\cite{solaro20prl,chang24arxiv}.
-On the other hand, experiments in Yb$^+$~\cite{counts20prl,hur22prl,door24arxiv} and Yb~\cite{figueroa22prl,ono22prx} have seen large deviations from the linear isotope shift coming from at least two separate sources.
+Dedicated experiments in Ca$^+$ have seen no deviation from linearity, allowing strong limits to be placed on the coupling strength of a new boson~\cite{solaro20prl,chang_PhysRevA.110.L030801}.
+On the other hand, experiments in Yb$^+$~\cite{counts20prl,hur22prl,door25prl} and Yb~\cite{figueroa22prl,ono22prx} have seen large deviations from the linear isotope shift coming from at least two separate sources.
+Very recent measurements comparing the highly-charged ion Ca$^{14+}$ with Ca$^+$ have also seen large deviations from linearity~\cite{wilzewski25prl}.
 It is possible to remove these sources of systematic error and extract even stronger limits on new boson couplings using the generalised King plot method~\cite{berengut20prr}, but this requires more pairs of isotopes than are currently available.
 Previous studies have almost exclusively focused on spinless nuclei because of the added complexity of the hyperfine interaction.
-However in an effort to obtain additional isotopes, one may consider the possibility of using nuclei with non-zero spin and averaging over the hyperfine structure.
+However, in an effort to obtain additional isotopes when stable spinless isotopes are in short supply, one may consider the possibility of using nuclei with non-zero spin and averaging over the hyperfine structure.

+Such an attempt has been made previously with measurements performed for strontium~\cite{miyake19prr}.
+The experiment included three spinless isotopes and one isotope with spin, for which the transition frequency was found by taking the weighted average of the three hyperfine components.
+The corresponding King plot was not a straight line, as the King theory would predict: instead a non-linearity has been observed.
+Several works have speculated that this non-linearity might originate from the second-order hyperfine shift~\cite{miyake19prr,roser24pra}, as has been observed in different atomic transitions, e.g.~\cite{schelfhout21pra,Zhang_PhysRevResearch.6.043106}, but until now this hypothesis has not been confirmed.

+In this paper we have calculated the second-order hyperfine shift in ${}^{87}$Sr to resolve this non-linearity.
+We then consider the possibility of including isotopes with spin into existing studies, and analyze the limitations of such an inclusion caused by theory accuracy.
+Finally, we suggest a method to overcome this difficulty by considering a specific difference of two isotopes with spin.